lusaxweb/vuesax/docs/components/notifications.md

 ## Fixed and function click

-There are times when we need to execute a function when the user clicks on the notification.
-For this, we have the property that clicks as a value to pass a function to it.
+Sometimes we need to execute a function when the user clicks on the notification.
+For this, pass a function to the click property.
 Example: `click:()=>{ ... }`

 <vuecode md>
 <div slot="demo">